etanttila/apluslms.github.io/contribute/styleguides/python/index.md

 10. the `if __name__ == '__main__'`

-Private members should be before public ones because it is a common style, and it is required for type hints to work without future import pre 3.10.
+Private members should be before public ones because it is a common style, and it is required for type hints to work without future import pre python 3.10.

 In addition, private classes and functions only used by a single class or function should be grouped with the class or function in question.